Actions and measures

 - Joint investigation teams continue to operate regularly in most Member States, with the main difference that travel and physical meetings are not taking place but being replaced by electronic communication.

-Some key stats on 3 months of teleworking
+Some key stats on recent months of teleworking

 The EU Day Against Impunity, a plenary meeting of the European Judicial Cybercrime Network and an expert meeting jointly organised with European Union Intellectual Property Office took place virtually.